SID SIMONS TALKS PISTACHIOS AND POETS

 I’d seen him play before this encounter but it was always in the context of a DJ booth.
 In my head, he was simply a DJ.
 An extremely talented one who consistently kept a crowd going, but nothing that alluded to him being a musician himself.

-Around the same time as this legendary Boom Boom Room set, I was sent a song from someone whose music taste, I’ll admit, outperformed mine - a difficult fact to swallow given how much I pride myself on my own.
-They sent me Darling by Girl Skin, Sid’s project before he stepped out under his own name.
+Around the same time as this legendary Boom Boom Room set, I was sent the song Darling by Girl Skin, Sid’s project before he stepped out under his own name.
 The first time I listened to it, there was a feeling almost identical to hearing the Beatles for the first time.
 10000/10 track.

 That song, alongside his performance, made it obvious that he was someone whose next move needed to be watched very closely.
 Attention was no longer optional.